JohanVanslembrouck/corolib/examples/qt5/various/README.md

 # Various stand-alone Qt applications

-At the moment this folder contains only an example using timers in combination with coroutines.
+At the moment this folder contains only examples using timers in combination with coroutines.

 Notice that op_timer1 (returned from start_timer) can be co_await-ed for several times because it has been instructed to reset itself: